 It was lovely to meet the owners – Matt and Brendan – who really made me feel welcome and I am looking forward to going back when it is a little quieter and sketch a better view of the cafe.

 I have been doing a bit of research lately in order to formulate the best approach for me to get more people into my sketchbook.
 I will be sharing more about this in a little while, but in essence, I am focusing on gesture (‘thinking about it’ more than ‘doing’ right at the moment due to so many other things on my plate).
 Brendan had this great lean while he was pouring the milk right at the time I wanted to add him in my sketch.
 However I wasted this opportunity by starting to draw too early and thinking about his size in relation to the other things on the page, rather than studying his pose for the few seconds he was in it – especially as he never quite returned to that same expressive lean!
 Anyway, this is a big subject and I am mentally buzzing at the moment with a few ideas to develop… just longing for the time to really focus on it.

 Looking forward to going back to the Missing Piece for some more sketching…oh! and more of their food and drink!

 In the evening, after a big family gathering, I did a little “Saturday night Palladianism”.
 For those of you who have followed my blog for a few years will recall my “Friday night baroque” sketches.
 This is a variation of that!
-I decided to using the Winsor and Newton alternative to my minimum palette of six colours.
-It was pure play time!
+I decided to use the Winsor and Newton alternative to my minimum palette of six colours.
+It was pure playtime!

 Anyway… time to get back to work!